Humanitarian aid brings relief in times of need

 Focusing aid where the need is greatest

-The global need for humanitarian aid has never been greater.
-At the start of 2017, the UN estimated that more than 92 million people would be in need of humanitarian aid over the course of the year.
-Nearly USD 23 billion will be required to help the nearly 104 million people in the most critical need, with USD 5.6 billion needed in Syria alone.
+The global need for humanitarian aid has never been as great as it is today.
+In February 2019, the United Nations estimated that almost 98 million people would be in need of humanitarian aid over the course of the year.
+Nearly USD 25 billion will be required to help the nearly 104 million people in the most critical need.

 Finnish aid is directed to countries that have made a formal aid request to the UN, provided that their humanitarian situation has been subject to a reliable needs assessment and a UN-coordinated consolidated appeal has been made by humanitarian aid organisations.

 When making an aid decision, Finland considers several factors: the extent of the crisis, the proportion of the population affected by it, the numbers of dead and sick, those in need of emergency aid and acutely malnourished children under the age of five.

 Finland is committed to channeling annually about 10 percent of its development aid appropriations for humanitarian aid directed to official development assistance recipient countries (ODA).

 - United Nations Office for the Coordination of Humanitarian Affairs OCHA

 - European Civil Protection and Humanitarian Aid Operations ECHO